- Invitation letter

 This section provides information on necessary practices that should be noticed and taken care of regarding immigration to Finland.
-Please note that some immigration processes must be started well before entering Finland.
+Please note that some immigration processes must be started well (even up to six months!) before entering Finland.
 The processes vary depending on the country of your origin.

 Nordic citizens (i.e. citizens of Finland, Sweden, norway, Denmark and Iceland) do not need a visa or residence permit for residing or working in Finland.

 Nordic citizens must register at the Local Register Office (maistraatti) in Helsinki if they stay in Finland longer than 6 months.
 You will need to present a proof of your identity and citizenship (e.g. passport).
 In addition, you will need to give your place of domicile, address and identity number in the country of departure.

 Nordic citizens must apply for a Finnish identity code (sosiaaliturvatunnus/henkilönumero) from In To FInland service or Local Register Office in Helsinki (see Personal Identity Number below).
 An original employment contract must be presented when applying.

 - Norden (norden.org, general information on Nordic immigration)

 European Union/European Economic Area citizens (see the list of the EU countries here and EEA countries here) and citizens of Switzerland do not need a visa or a residence permit to Finland.
 However, they must register their right to reside in Finland in person at Finnish Immigration Service if they intend to live and work in Finland for longer than three months.
 Please make sure you have all the necessary documents (see Useful links below) with you when registering.